DriveBuddy/Drive-Buddy-Ios-Sdk/README.md

 Removes existing authentication credentials from DriveBuddy SDK.
 SDK will no longer be able to connect to DriveBuddy Servers.

-- `getAuthenticationStatus()`
+- `getAuthenticationStatus(_ callback: @escaping (_ authenticated:Bool)->Void)`

-Returns current authentication status of DriveBuddy SDK as a DriveBuddyAuthenticationStatus object.
+Result of the attempt is the first argument of the callback method.
+Result is the current authentication status of DriveBuddy SDK and is returned as a DriveBuddyAuthenticationStatus object.
 Check DriveBuddyAuthenticationStatus for detailed information.

 - `enable(automaticDrivingDetection:Bool = true, callback:@escaping (_ success:Bool) -> Void)`